 With this, our sample data will be:

-With this data, let’s build our chart
+With this data, let’s build our chart!

-Step 02: Create clustered column chart
+Step 02: Create a clustered column chart

 Select the Month, Min, and Max columns only and insert a clustered column chart.